AidCoinCo/aidpay-api-doc/api.md

 + email: your customer notification email
 + itemId: the item id of the charity to send the funds to
 + refundAddress: an optional address compatible with "fromCurrency" for receiving refunds in the event of problems with the blockchain
++ return: the return URL that will be used to redirect your buyers back to your site (optional: only if you are using the AidPay interface)

 Request: